Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Abstract

 \section{Abstract}

-Secure pairing is crucial for ensuring the trustworthy deployment and operation of Internet of Things (IoT) devices.
-However, traditional pairing methods are often unsuitable for IoT devices due to their lack of conventional user interfaces, such as keyboards.
-Proximity-based pairing approaches are usable but vulnerable to exploitation by co-located malicious devices.
-While methods based on a user's physical operations (such as shaking) on IoT devices offer greater security, they typically rely on inertial sensors to sense the operations, which most IoT devices lack.
-We introduce a novel technique called \emph{Universal Operation Sensing}, enabling IoT devices to sense the user's physical operations without the need for inertial sensors.
-With this technique, users can complete the pairing process within seconds using simple actions such as pressing a button or twisting a knob, whether they are holding a smartphone or wearing a smartwatch.
-Moreover, we reveal an inaccuracy issue in the fuzzy commitment protocol, which is frequently used for pairing.
-To address it, we propose an accurate pairing protocol, which does \emph{not} use fuzzy commitment and incurs \emph{zero} information loss.
-The comprehensive evaluation shows that it is secure, usable and efficient.
+Secure pairing is essential for trustworthy deployment and operation of Internet of Things (IoT) devices.
+However, traditional pairing methods are unsuitable due to the lack of user interfaces such as keyboards.
+Proximity-based approaches are usable but vulnerable to nearby attackers, while methods relying on physical operations (e.g., shaking) offer higher security but require inertial sensors that most IoT devices lack.
+We introduce \emph{Universal Operation Sensing}, which enables IoT devices to detect user operations without inertial sensors.
+With this technique, users can complete pairing within seconds through simple actions, such as pressing a button or twisting a knob, using either a smartphone or a smartwatch.
+We further identify an accuracy issue caused by information loss in the commonly used fuzzy-commitment protocol.
+To address this issue, we propose \emph{\pname}, an accurate pairing protocol that avoids fuzzy commitment and incurs \emph{zero} information loss.
+A comprehensive evaluation shows that it is secure, usable, and efficient.